 We use a dynamic model for several reasons.
 First, the control options (fumigation, planting broccoli, and not planting spinach) require incurring costs or foregoing profit in the current period for possible future benefit, and are thus are best modeled with a dynamic model.
-Second, because cropping and fumigation decisions are irreversible (as is the damage from V. wilt), because the rewards from cropping and fumigation decisions are uncertain, and because growers have leeway over the timing of cropping and fumigation decisions, there is an option value to waiting which requires a dynamic model (Dixit and Pindyck, 1994).
+Second, because cropping and fumigation decisions are irreversible (as is the damage from V. wilt), there is uncertainty over the reward from cropping and fumigation decisions, and growers have leeway over the timing of cropping and fumigation decisions.
+Thus, there is an option value to waiting which requires a dynamic model (Dixit and Pindyck, 1994).
 Third, Verticillium dahliae takes time to build up in the soil, and once present, persists for many years.

 &lt;sup>2Some of these actions may also generate benefits in the current period for the current crop.
-For example, in addition to being an investment in protecting potential future lettuce crops from V. wilt, methyl bromide
+For example, in addition to being an investment in protecting potential future lettuce crops from V. wilt, methyl bromide is beneficial to the current crop of strawberries.
+However, on net, these control options generally require incurring net costs or foregoing profit in the current period.